Type 2 Diabetes

 • Spices

-Studies also show that maintaining a healthy weight and taking regular exercise are important in reducing the risk of developing type 2 diabetes.
+Studies also show that maintaining a healthy weight and regular exercise are important in reducing the risk of developing type 2 diabetes.

 Sources: